 Matabeleland is failing right now not only because Zimbabwean politics – an ethnic Shona supremacist ideal – controls us but because we are currently responding to ZANU PF instead of responding to the needs of the Matabeleland region.
 ZANU PF, quite literally, controls our destiny and that needs to change.

 How the information gets down to the people is important but not the primary concern; the quality of information reaching the people is most vital.
 Our Matabeleland experience teaches us that telling people not to vote ZANU PF or the MDC-T is not enough; people need to know how the proposed alternatives would be different and helpful to the region.

 Our generic and biggest problem as Africa today is that we are yet to master the discipline enough for us to set aside what we want to do while we do what we ought to do.
-Discipline is the bridge between goals and accomplishment.
+Political approach has to change and our formations need to comprehend that discipline is the bridge between goals and accomplishment.

-While South Africa’s depth of democracy is pleasing, one is tempted to question how much of that televised democracy filters to the ordinary man/ woman; unfair as it sounds, judging by the recent xenophobic attacks, there is perhaps little filtering to the ordinary citizen.
+While South Africa’s depth of democracy is encouraging, one is tempted to question how much of that televised democracy filters to the ordinary man/ woman; unfair as it sounds, judging by the recent xenophobic attacks, there is perhaps little filtering to the ordinary citizen.
 Matabeleland needs to take lessons from all these observations and ensure our politics saves all (including our guests) not only some population groups.

-Matabeles may not control all the events that happen to them but we can control the way we respond to most of the events affecting our existence right now.
+Matabeleland people may not control all the events that happen to them but we can control the way we respond to most of the events affecting our existence right now.
 The secret of our success lies in our ability to use pain and pleasure instead of having the two use us.
 When our responses start being dictated by our needs and not what the enemy does to us then, we surely will be in charge!